Candied Bacon Baked Brie

 - Use a sharp knife to cut into brie and serve warm with crackers.

-Bacon topping will be hard and crunchy, like hard candy.
+Bacon topping will be hard and crunchy, like hard candy or brittle.

-If you'd like the bacon topping to be soft, bake then brie, THEN add the topping directly from the skillet and serve.
+If you'd like the bacon topping to be soft and loose, bake the brie, THEN add the topping directly from the skillet and serve.

 If you do not have rice wine vinegar, substitute white vinegar or apple cider vinegar.